The Most Commonly Misdiagnosed Symptoms of Autism in Adults

 - Difficulty with self-expression, both verbal and non-verbal, or with quickly processing what other people are saying can be misdiagnosed as a language-based learning disability.

-- Some people with ASD prefer solitude.
+- Some autistic people prefer solitude.
 They may find social interactions draining and spend time pursuing solitary activities.
 Or, they may have difficulties with social interactions and find it easier to be alone.
 But many people do not understand the preference for solitude, and may see it instead as a mood disorder.

 - When adults with ASD become irritable or tense during transitions or if there is a change in routine, they may be diagnosed with generalized anxiety disorder.